-1. The amount on your Bank Certificate was too big.
+The amount on your Bank Certificate was too big.

 If you have a considerable sum in your bank account, you may want to present additional documents or proof.
 So, how much show money should you declare?
 Again, I wrote it on the tips above.

-2. You requested for more than 15, 30, or 90 days of stay.
+You requested more than 15, 30, or 90 days of stay.

 Be very careful with this though, as you need to present additional documents to validate your purpose of stay.
-Usually, a 90-day request is for medical stay or emegency.
+Usually, a 90-day request is for medical stay or emergency.
 Anything less than 15 days is okay.
 Again, Japanese Consul can only grant 15, 30 or 90 days of stay.
 They cannot give you exact 20 or 36 days on your visa!